nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 -----    | ----------------------------------------------------------- | ---------------------
-Goal     | A long term achievement you wish to accomplish.             |`Lose 5kg by Dec` Habit    | Small, actionable tasks to be done to achieve goal.         |`Run 5km` Interval | The frequency (in days) which you want the habit to recur.  |`Run 5km every 7 days`
+Goal     | A long term achievement you wish to accomplish.             |`Lose 5kg by Dec` Habit    | Small, actionable tasks to be done to achieve goal.         |`Run 5km` Interval | The time period (in days) which you want the habit to recur.  |`Run 5km every 7 days`

-One goal can have one or more habits.\
+A goal can have one or more habits.\
-One habit can have one or more intervals.
+A habit can have one or more intervals.

 ### 1.3.
 Icons and Format

-> 📃 **Notes**: important information you should take note off (especially if you encounter input errors)
+> 📃 **Note**: important information you should take note off (especially if you encounter input errors)

-> ⚠ **Warning**: avoid doing the things mentioned here at all costs (unless you're feeling lucky)
+> ⚠️ **Warning**: avoid doing the things mentioned here at all costs (unless you're feeling lucky)

 > 💡 **Pro-Tip!** additional information that may make your tracking journey easier

 ## 2. Setting Up
+The following section covers basic setup instructions to get you up and running on the HappyBit development environment.

 ### 2.1.
 Application Requirements